 The performance of your lead generation strategy on LinkedIn is limited by the quality of your targeting.

-If your lead list is a 50% match with your persona, you will never do better than 50% performance.
+If your lead list is a 50% match with your persona, you will never achieve higher than a 50% success rate.

 However, volume on LinkedIn is limited and it’s not very good for your image to prospect people who have nothing to do with what you do.

 The challenge of finding the right prospect is therefore fundamental.
-There are several methods that I will present to you here.
+There are several methods that I will present to you here to help you with this.

 - The position in the company, or title.